kcsry/kirppu/README.md

        influence the project.
 4. Clone Kirppu.
 5. Install dependencies with pip and dependencies.txt.
 6. Install js dependencies with npm.
-(Needed only if doing CoffeeScript/js/css editing.)
 7. Setup database with dev data.
 8. Run gulp to build frontend code.
 9. Run django with manage.py.